gkrieg/mimyr/README.md

 ## Running the Code

-The method consists of three main components: location modeling, cell type classification, and gene expression prediction.
-To run the full pipeline, use the following command:
+The pipeline consists of three components: location modeling, cell type classification, and gene expression prediction.

+The entry point is main.py, which supports two modes: inference and training, selected via a command-line argument.

+### Inference mode
+Use inference mode to reproduce the results in the paper.
+To run using inference mode, use the following command:
 ```bash
 python main.py
 ```